mchhatwal/Machine-Learning-Projects/README.md

 ## Welcome to My Coding Portfolio!

-Below, you can see the different data science projects I have completed so far.
+Below, you can see the different machine learning projects I have completed so far.

 ### Real Estate Tycoon